sarckk/sarckk.github.io/content/post/gpt-programming.md

 fetch('https://api.pinecone.io/v1/vector-indexes/<INDEX_NAME>/vectors', options)
   .then(response => response.json())
   .then(data => console.log(data))
-  .catch(error => showError(spinner, error));
+  .catch(**error** => showError(spinner, error));
 ```

-Even if we accept that the event listener function for `button` closes over `error` as well, the **subsequent claim that it will "use the last value of `spinner` and `error` that were defined in the loop" is just plainly false**, because `spinner` is defined with the `const` keyword, meaning it is block-scoped and local to the loop, as I demonstrate in the following small example I put together:
+Even if we accept that the event listener function for `button` closes over `error` as well, the subsequent claim that it will "use the last value of `spinner` and `error` that were defined in the loop" is plainly false, because `spinner` is defined with the `const` keyword, meaning it is block-scoped, as I demonstrate in the following small example I put together:

 <iframe src="https://codesandbox.io/embed/recursing-grass-7184cx?fontsize=14&hidenavigation=1&theme=dark"
   style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"